greggcorp/Greggcorp/_posts/2024-09-04-i-dont-care-about-ai.md

 I’ll go further: *I don't think most people care about AI*, because “AI” is not a thing to care about.
 AI is a broad term that covers a whole lot of territory, akin to how a previous generation sweatily appended the terms “net” and “cyber” to everything to signal alignment with a vague conception of "the internet."
 Nothing furrows my brow and sets off my BS detector faster than seeing “AI-assisted” slapped onto your product’s marketing messaging, because that tells me you're more focused on a buzzword rather than a tangible benefit.

 AI is a catchall term that describes a thing in service of another thing.
 It’s neither the product nor the goal.
-It’s like selling people on the capabilities of plumbing and paper manufacturing when *they just want to visit a rest area during a road trip after a poorly-planned Taco Bell pitstop*.
+It's like selling people on the capabilities of plumbing and paper manufacturing when *they just want to make a bathroom stop during a road trip after a poorly-planned Taco Bell menu decision*.
 It overlooks the **goals** (functional restroom, stocked with toilet paper) and **desired outcomes** (gastrointestinal relief, resumption of travel) in favor of the infrastructure.

 I don’t care about AI, but I do care about people:<br> I care about their problems and how to help them solve them.<br>